DzRepo/Powershell/ReadMe.txt

 Create-CombinedCsv - Takes a combined file (from the download script) and creates a CSV file of specifc fields.

 	Parameters:
-		filename - name of combined file name created by Download script
+		filename - name of combined file name created by Download script (enclose in quotes if there are spaces in the filename)

 	By default, creates CSV file called "combined.csv" Fields created by default: